anewstead/anewstead.react/README.md

 - `test` - runs `test-sb` > `test-js` > `cover`, requires storybook running on localhost:6006
 - `e2e` - requires app running on localhost:3003

-#### Coverage
-We keep initial coverage reports separate in their own folders
-this avoids any auto-merge issues and allows us to see each report individually
-we then **merge** and create a final **report**